psy0rz/zfs_autobackup/README.md

 ...
 ```

+ZFS properties are ```inherited``` by child datasets.
+Since we've set the property on the highest dataset, we're essentially backupping the whole pool.

 Because we don't want to backup everything, we can exclude certain filesystem by setting the property to false:

 ```console